Jidzo1/pride2025-app-legal/TERMS_OF_SERVICE.md

 - We strive to provide accurate and up-to-date information but cannot guarantee its completeness or accuracy
 - Event details may change without notice
 - We are not responsible for any changes to events, venues, or schedules
+- Event information is available in both English and French

+### Language and Localization
+- The App supports English and French languages
+- Language switching affects the entire app interface and content
+- Your language preference is stored locally on your device
+- We strive to provide accurate translations but cannot guarantee perfect translation quality

 ### Maps and Location Services
 - The App uses Google Maps for location services
 - Location accuracy depends on your device's GPS and internet connection
 - You can disable location services in your device settings
 - We do not track or store your location data

+### Event Filtering
+- The App provides filtering capabilities for events by date, type, and other criteria
+- Filter preferences may be stored locally for convenience
+- Filter results are based on available event data and may not be comprehensive

 ### External Links
 - The App contains links to external websites and resources